Sys-KU/DeepPlan/README.md

 $ make
 ```

-## 3. Step 1 ~ 2: Generating Layer Execution Plan
+## 3. Setup execution plans

-You need to create a plan from our Planner.
+You need to create a plan for a given model.
 In this tutorial, our target is ResNet50.
-The `plan.py` Python module already imports the pre-trained model so that you can simply type the name of the model.
+The python module, `plan.py`,  already imports the pre-trained models evaluated in the paper so that you can simply type the name of the model.
 ```bash
 # Create Plan
 $ cd <DeepPlan_PATH>